Jiangsu Huafilter Hydraulic Industry Co., Ltd.

 What is a Hydraulic Proportional Valve?

 A hydraulic proportional valve is an electro-hydraulic device that converts electrical input signals into proportional hydraulic outputs.
 Unlike simple on/off solenoid valves, proportional valves provide continuous, variable control over fluid flow, pressure, and direction.
+For comprehensive overview, see what is a proportional valve.

 Key characteristics: